 Virtualization Storage Controller

-This setting changes the Storage Controller to use when virtualizing this protected system in Virtua Box, KVM, or ESXi.
-AHCI SATA is the default setting because the SIRIS injects this SATA Controller driver into the boot configuration of the backup.
+This setting changes the Storage Controller to use when virtualizing this protected system in KVM or ESXi.
+AHCI SATA is the default setting because the SIRIS injects the SATA controller driver into the boot configuration of the backup.
 If failed screenshots occur, test each storage controller.

 Figure 1 - Virtualization Storage Controller